wbalkan/alzheimers-transfer-learning/README.md

 Paper download available [here](https://github.com/user-attachments/files/16338857/COSC78.Final.Paper.docx)

 ### Description
-This project investigates the effectiveness of transfer learning with well-known CNN architectures to classify Alzheimer's disease from MRI scans using the OASIS Alzheimer’s Detection dataset.
+This repository contains the code for a project which investigates the effectiveness of transfer learning with well-known CNN architectures to classify Alzheimer's disease from MRI scans using the OASIS Alzheimer’s Detection dataset.
 The architectures explored include ResNet, DenseNet, SqueezeNet, MobileNet, and Vision Transformer.

 ### Abstract